 Anecdotes are an especially useful starting point when the essay explores more abstract themes as they climb down the ladder of abstraction and fit the broader theme of the essay to the shape of the writer’s life.

-Readers find this an engaging approach, particularly when the topic is complex and difficult.
+Readers find this an engaging approach, mainly when the topic is complex and challenging.

-Anecdotes provide an ‘in’ to the writing’s wider theme and encourage the reader to read on.
+Anecdotes provide an ‘in’ to the writing’s broader theme and encourage the reader to read on.